BosenSD/cse15l-lab-reports-2/report2.md

 **Question: What are the relevant arguments to those methods, and the values of any relevant fields of the class?**

-Answer: url is passed in as an argument, path, lines,
+Answer: url is passed in as an argument, path, lines, greeting, name are fields in my ChatHandler class.

 **Question: How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.**